kyleconroy/clocktower/README.md

     clocktower news.ycombinator.com

-will download all snapshots in `~/clocktower/news.ycombinator.com`
+will download all snapshots into `~/clocktower/news.ycombinator.com`.
+Each file will be named `<unix timestamp>.html`

 You can specify the download directory with the `-d` flag

     clocktower -d /tmp/clocktower news.ycombinator.com

-clocktower expects that directory to exist